Jalgaon City Assembly constituency

-Jalgaon City Assembly constituency is one of the 288 Vidhan Sabha constituencies of Maharashtra state in western India.
+Jalgaon City Assembly constituency is one of the 288 Vidhan Sabha constituencies in the Khandesh subregion of Maharashtra state in western India.

 Overview

 Jalgaon City (constituency number 13) is one of the 11 Vidhan Sabha constituencies located in Jalgaon district.
 This constituency covers Jalgaon Municipal Corporation and part of Jalgaon taluka of the district.
-The number of electors in 2009 were 308,762 (male 164,987, female 143,775).
+The number of electors in 2009 was 308,762 (male 164,987, female 143,775).

 It is part of the Jalgaon Lok Sabha constituency along with five other Vidhan Sabha segments of this district, namely Jalgaon Rural, Erandol, Amalner, Chalisgaon and Pachora.